 We use The Chicago Manual of Style, 17th Edition.
 Sources should be referenced using the Chicago author-date system (brief in-text citations with a full reference section at the end of the article).

-- All feature articles are subject to anonymous peer review by members of the editorial committee.
+- All feature articles and teaching tips articles are subject to anonymous peer review by members of the editorial committee.
 This process can take several months.